7. Multidimensional numeric data at a glance#

 Give some ways to visualise three-dimensional data.

 How can we set point opaqueness/transparency when drawing a scatter plot?
-Why would we be interested in this?
+When would we be interested in this?